SpongeBob SquarePants (character): Creation and design

-SpongeBob has demonstrated an ability to shapeshift, for example into the shape of Texas or his friends.
+SpongeBob has demonstrated an ability to shapeshift, for example into the shape of Texas or his friends' faces to humor himself.

 Voice

-SpongeBob is voiced by veteran voice actor Tom Kenny who had worked previously with Hillenburg on Rocko's Modern Life.
+SpongeBob is voiced by veteran voice actor Tom Kenny, who had worked previously with Hillenburg on Rocko's Modern Life.
 When Hillenburg created SpongeBob SquarePants, he approached Kenny to voice the character.
 Hillenburg used Kenny's and other people's personalities while creating SpongeBob's.

-Kenny said in an episode of WTF with Marc Maron that the voice was based on a bitter dwarf actor he encountered while auditioning for a television commercial.
+Kenny said in an episode of WTF with Marc Maron that the voice was based on a frustrated dwarf actor he encountered while auditioning for a television commercial.
 Kenny had originally used SpongeBob's voice for a minor background character in Rocko's Modern Life.
 At first, Kenny forgot the voice because he had used it only on that occasion.
 Hillenburg remembered it when he was coming up with SpongeBob, however, and played a video clip of the Rocko episode to remind Kenny of the voice.
 When Hillenburg heard Kenny do the voice, he said, "That's it—I don't want to hear anybody else do the voice.
 We've got SpongeBob."
 Kenny recalled that Nickelodeon was unsure of his casting and said, "Well, let's just listen to 100 more people."
 The network hoped to find a celebrity for the part.
 Kenny noted: "But one of the advantages of having a strong creator is that the creator can say, 'No, I like that—I don't care about celebrities'."
 Kenny recalls Hillenburg "let them know that in no uncertain terms."
 SpongeBob's high-pitched laugh was specifically designed to be unique according to Kenny.
 They wanted an annoying laugh in the tradition of Popeye and Woody Woodpecker.